jay-joshy/allergyguide/content/about.md

 2. Sections for therapies and medications
 3. Clinical decision tools, Clinical quality-of-life tools, consent forms
 4. Patient resources (a one stop shop for handouts!)
-5. Critical appraisal of new research
+5. Critical appraisal of research

 {% end %}